ShahzaibWaseem/RipeTrack/README.md

 **Note**: do not set `use_mobile_dataset = True`, unless you want to perform inference on Mobile Datasets, as otherwise it will select wrong band numbers.

 ### Extension to other fruits
 In order to extend RipeTrack to other fruits, first of all, we need to spicify which datasets we need to include in `TEST DATASETS`.
 In RipeTrack, we change it to the following list `TEST_DATASETS = ["mango-ataulfo", "banana-ecuador", "banana-guatamala", "nectarine-chile"]`.
+Moreover, change the variable `transfer_learning = True` (in `config.py`).

 ## Ripeness & Remaining Life Prediction
+In RipeTrack we configure this module to use a `64 × 64 × 68` hypercube as input (This can be configured).
+This hypercube is received from running the `inference.py` [script](#reproduce-the-results-using-our-pretrained-models) from the reconstruction model on mobile datasets (`use_mobile_dataset` in `config.py`).

 The classification model script, which loads the data and runs the classification model, produce both the ripeness prediction and the remaining life estimation.
 To run the script, use the following command:

 ```bash
 python3 torch_classifier.py
 ```

+Same Transfer Learning logic applies to this module as well.

 ## Mobile Application
 We created an Android Application for RipeTrack, which can be found [here](https://github.com/ShahzaibWaseem/MobiSLP-Android) on GitHub.